Amino Acids: The Science of Normal, Balanced Brain Health Support

 5-HTP is found in very trace amounts in a very small number of foods.
 Therefore, 5-HTP supplementation is the most direct way of administering additional 5-HTP.

-- L-tyrosine and L-dopa have an important role in supporting the catecholamine system
+- L-tyrosine and L-dopa have an important role in providing normal support of the catecholamine system

 - L-tyrosine and L-dopa cross the brain’s protective layer.